 Although the French culture and the rich history of France are pretty remarkable and recognized all over the world including the high fashion, still for Cannes and its international recognition, the French may give their gratitude and say merci to the British.

 Once upon a time, there was this guy, a British Lord Brougham that was traveling to Italy.
 On the way, he made a stop in this fishing village of Cannes, like it so much that he decided to build the villa (in 1835) Eleonore – Louise, named after his daughter.
-Later on, in the following decades, many of the British nobility build their properties in Cannes, an area known as the English quarter.
+Later on, in the following decades, many of the British nobility built their properties in Cannes, an area known as the English quarter.
 In fact, Cannes has a long history of lords and princes.
 In the 19th century, Russian aristocrats enjoyed very much spending their money here as well taking a part in sports such as regattas and golf.
 Finally, with the Cannes Film Festival and the presence of the most famous movie stars, such as Kirk Douglas, Alen Delon, Sophia Loren to name a few from the 1950s Cannes gain a reputation of a glamorous city and appealing destination of the wealthy people.

 Cannes appeared as a fishing village on the Mediterranean coast and at the time being it was used to protect the four Lerins Islands, from which, the two bigger ones, Saint Marguerite and Saint Honorat are inhabited.
 The Christian monks settled on the mainland defending the islands from a Muslims attack.